Turf Irrigation for the Home

 Figure 2.
 Relative size of turf resulting from different cultural intensity.

 An irrigation system is a collection of hydraulic devices that deliver water to the turf.
-An irrigation system may consist of a single sprinkler with a hose that is moved from location to location.
-Or it may consist of an elaborate pipe network with pop-up sprinklers that irrigate based on soil moisture sensor readings.
+An irrigation system may consist of a single sprinkler with a hose that is moved from location to location, or it may consist of an elaborate pipe network with pop-up sprinklers that irrigate based on soil moisture sensor readings.
 Both of these systems can be equally efficient if used properly.
-To us an irrigation system properly it is necessary to understand how sprinklers operate and where they should be placed.
+To use an irrigation system properly it is necessary to understand how sprinklers operate and where they should be placed.

 A sprinkler is a device used to produce artificial rainfall (sprinkler precipitation).
 Its purpose is to apply water as uniformly as possible over a given area.
 Most sprinklers are of the impact, gear-driven, or stationary spray nozzle types.
 Impact and gear-driven nozzles produce a stream of water that is broken up by the impact arm or a pin that protrudes into the flow stream.
-As the sprinkler rotates it covers a circular area producing a conical water distribution pattern (see Figure 3 top).
+As the sprinkler rotates it covers a circular area producing a conical water distribution pattern (see the top of Figure 3).

 Figure 3.
 Water application distributions resulting from sprinkler irrigation.
 Excessive spacing results in a "dry" spot between sprinklers.

 Since the water applied to the surface of the turf is nearly cone-shaped, sprinklers must be spaced so that the areas covered by the sprinklers overlap each other.
 Sprinklers that are spaced too far apart result in a watering pattern that is not uniform.
-Properly spaced sprinklers result in a uniform watering pattern (see Figure 3 bottom).
+Properly spaced sprinklers result in a uniform watering pattern (see the bottom of Figure 3).

 Two questions must be answered when scheduling irrigation: